openpaperwork/pyocr/README.markdown

 ## Tests

-Tests are made to be run with the latest versions of Tesseract and Cuneiform. the first tests verifie that you're using the expected version.
+Tests are made to be run with the latest versions of Tesseract and Cuneiform. the first tests verify that you're using the expected version.

+To run the tests, you will need the following lang support:
+- English (tesseract-ocr-eng)
+- French (tesseract-ocr-fra)
+- Japanese (tesseract-ocr-jpn)

 ## Copyright